SI-Aizu/documentation/docs/Tutorial-VoTT/index.md

 ## Annotation

-You can also view [the video that shows a manner of annotation](https://github.com/SI-Aizu/vott-tutorial/releases/download/v0.1.0/sample.mp4).
+You can also view [the video that shows a manner of annotation (vott.mp4)].

+[the video that shows a manner of annotation (vott.mp4)]: https://github.com/SI-Aizu/documentation/releases/download/v0.1.0/vott.zip

 ### Keyboard Shortcuts